treasure-data/treasure-boxes/scenarios/kill_wf_attempt/README.md

     $ td wf push kill_wf_attempt

 Second, register the api key as a workflow secret.
+Pleaes note, you should add `TD1` before your apikey.
+So, http.authorization should be `TD1 your_api_key`

     # Set secrets
     $ td wf secrets --project kill_wf_attempt --set http.authorization